 Q: How will the improvements enhance current Town of Yarmouth underground infrastructure?

-The first stage of the project will replace some very old underground infrastructure.
-Much like the almost completed Glebe Street sewer separation project, this stage involves replacing the 100 + year-old combined rock sewer with separate sanitary and storm pipes and the installation of a new water service line.
+The first stage of the project replaced some very old underground infrastructure.
+This stage involved replacing the 100 + year-old combined rock sewer with separate sanitary and storm pipes and the installation of a new water service line.
 By separating the storm water from the sanitary line, the load on the Town’s treatment plant is reduced, as clean rainwater flows directly to the harbour.
 This reduces electricity use at the plant and the overall level of annual “GHGs” (greenhouse gases) emitted by the town.

 Q. What landscaping and streetscaping features are being constructed?